 DON'T FORGET TO:

-- Store your kit in a convenient place know to all family members
+- Store your kit in a convenient place known to all family members

 - Change your stored water every six months so it stays fresh